whosonfirst/go-whosonfirst-pip-v2/README.md

 An in-memory point-in-polygon (reverse geocoding) package for GeoJSON data, principally Who's On First data.

-_This package supersedes the [go-whosonfirst-pip](https://github.com/whosonfirst/go-whosonfirst-pip) package which is no longer maintained._
+_This package has been deprecated.
+You should use the [go-whosonfirst-spatial](https://github.com/whosonfirst/go-whosonfirst-spatial) packages instead._

 ## Install